 Enhanced Modules for Allied Health Professionals Working in Neonatal Care

-Provider's catalogue badge
+elearning for healthcare catalogue badge

 Quality Improvement and Change management

 Developing and sustaining neonatal allied health services requires a continuous quality improvement approach.
-Quality improvement can be defined as “the combined and unceasing efforts of everyone – healthcare professionals, patients and their families, researchers, payers, planners and educators – to make the changes that will lead to better patient outcomes (health), better system performance (care) and better professional development (learning)” (IHI, ref needed).
-Quality Improvement (QI) approaches encourage teams to see their activity as part of a wider system.
-By understanding how your system works and the processes that make up this system, you can explore ways to work more efficiently, and achieve better outcomes.
-Here you will find links to a range of different QI resources that you can review to support your implementation of quality improvement projects in your neonatal setting.
+Quality improvement can be defined as, “…the combined and unceasing efforts of everyone – healthcare professionals, patients and their families, researchers, payers, planners and educators – to make the changes that will lead to better patient outcomes (health), better system performance (care) and better professional development,” (Batalden PB and Davidoff F, Qual Saf Health Care, 2007).
+Quality improvement (QI) approaches encourage teams to see their activity as part of a wider system.
+By understanding how your system works and the processes that make up this system, you can explore ways to work more efficiently and achieve better outcomes.

 NHS Change model